 CAS Seminars (2016 - 2018)

-The freshman seminars (FS), required of all entering CAS freshmen (and open only to them), aim to put first-year students into contact with leading thinkers (both distinguished faculty members and eminent visitors), to introduce them to important subjects, to challenge them intellectually through rigorous standards of analysis and oral and written argumentation, and to prepare them to conduct their own research.
-To that end, the freshman seminars stress demanding readings and writing assignments that introduce students to an essential research skill—such as a literature review, quantitative reasoning, critical use of primary sources, the identification of a research problem, critical analysis of texts, or confrontations with works of art.
+The first-year seminars (FYS), required of all entering CAS freshmen (and open only to them), aim to put students into contact with leading thinkers (both distinguished faculty members and eminent visitors), to introduce them to important subjects, to challenge them intellectually through rigorous standards of analysis and oral and written argumentation, and to prepare them to conduct their own research.
+To that end, the first-year seminars stress demanding readings and writing assignments that introduce students to an essential research skill—such as a literature review, quantitative reasoning, critical use of primary sources, the identification of a research problem, critical analysis of texts, or confrontations with works of art.
 In addition to participating actively in class discussions, students are often expected to give oral presentations in class.
 A final paper will typically, though not always, have gone through one or more revisions, perhaps revised with the benefit of in-class comments.
-In other freshman seminars, the focus may be on individual or group projects.
+In other first-year seminars, the focus may be on individual or group projects.